-The Great Betrayal: When the System Sets the Fire
+The Great Betrayal: When the Fairy Tale Burns

 We are taught from a young age that if you do the right thing—if you speak up, if you provide the evidence, if you use your voice—the system will catch you.
 They call it "justice."
 They call it "karma."